Grand Confort: In popular culture

 The LC-2 (and similar LC-3) have been featured in a variety of media, notably the Maxell "blown away" advertisement.
 At the 2010 Apple event, the then CEO Steve Jobs used a classic LC-3 chair while introducing the iPad.

 They are a permanent design collection of the Museum of Modern Art, in New York.

 In Sherlock, the modern-day BBC adaptation of Sherlock Holmes, Holmes sits in an LC-3, while Dr. Watson sits in a traditional club chair.

 In Spy × Family, the first volume depicts the character Twilight sitting in an LC-2.
-The Forger family's living room is also decorated with LC-2 chairs and sofa.
+The Forger family's living room is also decorated with LC-2 chairs and a sofa.